Venus Prince is a member of the Poarch Band of Creek Indians and focuses her practice on litigation and Native American Affairs.

 While attending law school, Ms. Prince was a member of the California Law Review and served as a law clerk for the Hopi Appellate Court.
 After graduation, Ms. Prince served as a judicial clerk to Justice Dana Fabe in the Alaska Supreme Court.

-Ms. Prince was listed in the 2017 edition of Chambers USA: America’s Leading Lawyers for Business for Native American Law and she was also ranked Nationally as “Up and Coming” for Native American Law in 2017 by Chambers USA: America’s Leading Lawyers for Business.
+Ms. Prince was listed in the 2017 and 2018 editions of Chambers USA: America’s Leading Lawyers for Business for Native American Law and she was also ranked Nationally as “Up and Coming” for Native American Law in 2017 and 2018 by Chambers USA: America’s Leading Lawyers for Business.
 She is a recipient of the Native American Bar Association–DC Chapter Award for “Excellence in Government Service” in 2014.

 Insights View All